aspLite/aspLite/README.md

 # ASP-VBScript-Framework

 This framework can help to develop better ASP/VBScript applications.
-Check it out.

 Install as a website or virtual directory in IIS.